Bai language: Latin script

-The old Bai script used modified Chinese characters, but its use was limited.
+The old Bai script used modified Chinese characters, but was not widely used.
 A new script based on the Latin alphabet was designed in 1958, based on the speech of the urban centre of Xiaguan, even though it was not a typical Southern dialect.
 The idea of romanization was controversial among Bai elites and the system saw little use.
 In a renewed attempt in 1982, language planners used the Jianchuan dialect as a base, because it represented an area with a significant population, almost all of whom spoke Bai.
 The new script was popular in the Jianchuan area, but was rejected in the more economically advanced area of Dali, which also had the largest number of speakers, albeit living alongside a large number of speakers of Chinese.
 The script was revised extensively in 1993 to define two variants, representing Jianchuan and Dali respectively and has since been more widely used.

 The retroflex initials zh, ch, sh and r are used only in recent loanwords from Standard Chinese or for other Bai varieties.

 The 1993 revision introduced variants ai/er etc, with the former to be used for Jianchuan Bai and the latter for Dali Bai.
 In Jianchuan, all vowels but ao, iao, uo, ou and iou have nasalized counterparts, denoted by a suffixed n.
 Dali Bai lacks nasalized vowels.

 Suffixed letters indicate tone contours and modal or non-modal phonation.
 This was the most radical aspect of the 1993 revision: